RichardMidnight/pi-safe/README.md

 # PiSafe  -  Raspberry Pi imaging app

-Backup/Restore Raspberry Pi SD-card to/from a compressed image-file
+Backup/Restore Raspberry Pi SD-card to/from a compressed image-file right on your Pi

- - Easily make compressed images of your Raspberry Pi.

- - Easily restore images to an SD card.

- - Read an image-file from an sd card.
+ - Backup an SD card to an image-file.

- - Write an image-file to an sd card.
+ - Restore an image-file to an SD card.

- - Works entirely on a Raspberry Pi in terminal.
+ - Works entirely on a Raspberry Pi.
 No Windows or Mac needed.

  - Creates a compressed image-file that will resize to fill the new card it is put on (thanks to PiShrink!).

  - Supports .img .zip .xz and .gz file formats.

- - Supports all USB storage.
+ - Supports all USB storage (I think).

  - Supports USB boot (tries to hide the boot disk).
+You have to set "allow root backup" to yes in settings.

  - This adds a graphical front-end to my 'sd' project which is a command-line version.